 I live on a rural northern Arkansas hilltop, far from the big cities where I grew up and lived my career.
 The view from my south-facing windows looks over seven miles of scenic country hills.
 The little structure protects a statue of the Blessed Virgin Mary.

 God called me to this beautiful and peaceful place, and here I will stay until he calls me home.
-I’m past 70 now, and after an extraordinarily colorful life I’m committing the rest of it to this web site as a gift to Rabbi Yeshua that will live after me, God willing for a very long time.
+I’m well past 75 now, and after an extraordinarily colorful life I’m committing the rest of it to this web site as a gift to Rabbi Yeshua that will live after me, God willing, for a very long time.
 And to Calvary Road: One Man’s Journey from Judaism to Calvary, and to the Second Exodus Book, written more than 20 years ago.
 Will there be any more?
 If Rabbi Yeshua wants me to do any more books he’ll tell me.
 I will certainly spend the rest of my life thanking him for all that he has given me Lk 17:17–19.
 “Thank you Jesus, glory to you, Lord!”

 I’m a Jew.
 Always will be.
 Jews love bargains, and I found the best one of all.
 Rabbi Yeshua, also a Jew, said, “Salvation is from the Jews” Jn 4:22.
 And, oh boy, does Rabbi Yeshua know how to offer a bargain.
 Look at it: “Every one who acknowledges me before men, I also will acknowledge before my Father who is in heaven” Mt 10:32.
 I’m acknowledging him as fast as I can.
-I evangelize consecrated religious, priests, bishops, even the senior Vatican cardinal who’s now my mentor!
-He radiates Catholic faith much more brilliantly than I ever could, but he knows I can’t not evangelize.
-Well, one exception.
-If I ever meet the Vicar of Christ I intend to keep silent and follow Mary‘s advice, “Do whatever he tells you” Jn 2:5.
-And when at last I stand before Rabbi Yeshua I will absolutely do whatever he tells me!
+I evangelize inquiring Jews, Protestants, Catholics, consecrated religious, priests, bishops, everyone.
+But when I meet Rabbi Yeshua face to face I will absolutely follow the Blessed Virgin Mary‘s timeless advice, “Do whatever he tells you” Jn 2:5.

-The Catholic Church has three great states: The Church Militant, also called the Barque of Peter, shepherds the souls in this life across the centuries of salvation history.
+The Catholic Church is Rabbi Yeshua‘s road to eternal joy in heaven 1 Cor 2:9.
+She has three great states: The Church Militant, also called the Barque of Peter, sails in this life across the centuries of salvation history.
 The Church Suffering serves the souls in purgatory.
 And the Church Triumphant rejoices in heaven proclaiming Rabbi Yeshua‘s glory to come.
-The Catholic Church is Rabbi Yeshua‘s road to eternal joy in heaven 1 Cor 2:9.

 I have crossed the line.
-I won’t look back, let up, slow down, back down or be still.
 I am finished and done with earthly life for its own sake.
 I no longer need prosperity, promotions, or popularity.
+I won’t look back, slow down, back down or be still.
 I lean on Rabbi Yeshua‘s presence.
-I live, love, and write in the power of God’s grace.
+I live, love, and write in the power of his sanctifying grace.

 These days I walk slowly with a cane, but my pace toward heaven is fast.
 My road is narrow, my companions are few, my mission is clear.
 When I eat in a restaurant, often alone, I always ask Rabbi Yeshua to bless all the food in the place, on my plate, on everyone else’s plate, on the buffet, in the kitchen.
 I won’t give up, shut up, let up or slow up until I have stayed up, stored up, prayed up, paid up, and spoken up for Rabbi Yeshua.